+Are you looking for things to do in San Diego?
 San Diego is Southern California’s ultimate beach town.
-With laid-back coastal vibes and slightly less traffic and congestion than Los Angeles, San Diego is a great destination for a family vacation, romantic weekend or a girlfriend’s getaway vacation.
+With laid-back coastal vibes and slightly less traffic and congestion than Los Angeles, San Diego is a great destination for a family vacation, romantic weekend, or a girlfriend’s getaway vacation.
 From the sandy beaches of Coronado to the quaint mountain town of Julian, San Diego and San Diego County will easily fill up your Southern California vacation and have you planning a return trip as soon as possible.
 Here are 11 of the best things to do in San Diego.

 Top 10 Things to do in San Diego